MERV3000/Photography/README.md

 # Photography

-A collection of photographs taken while travelling and at home
+A collection of photographs taken while traveling and at home